valencik/mastersAPSC/documents/thesis/thesis.md

 %- Can I come up with a # of publication independent clustering schema?
 %- Probably not, and so the graph analysis would be quite useful here!
 %- Also use "Austin" S.M.Austin, Sam.Austin
-Now that we have such a reduced list of candidate identifiers that may represent the same author, we can afford to run more expensive analysis on them.
-The product of the analysis described above is a list of candidates which may represent cases of multiple identifiers for a single author.
+The product of the analysis in Section [Transformations](#transformations) is a list of candidates which may represent cases of multiple identifiers for a single author.
-To locate multiply-identified single authors, that candidate list must be examined.
+To confirm multiply-identified single authors, that candidate list must be examined.
-Since the list in comparatively small we propose computation expensive analyses may be performed to achieve that end.
+Since the list is comparatively small we propose computationally expensive analyses may be performed to achieve that end.
-The expensive analysis should be comparing neighbors in the network.
+One method could use the network graph information and compare neighbors in the network.
-We could find all the neighbours of two given nodes and see how many overlap.
+We could find all the neighbours of two given nodes and see how many are common to both.
 With this we should also consider what the chance of having common neighbours is for any two random nodes.
 A first approximation would be to consider the degree of the neighbours.
 Common neighbours with a low degree are less likely to be common through random chance.
-Note that this analysis likely falls short of addressing some copublishers with the same surname.
+%- Note that this analysis likely falls short of addressing some copublishers with the same surname.
 %- ROBY Except that if they are actually publishing together then the name appears twice in the same list.
 %- ROBY If it's a variance or typo that shouldn't happen (because they are not publishing with themselves)